Bigots, hooligans to test Polish image at Euro 2012

 “As Poles get to know other people, this is getting steadily better, although we still have some way to go.”

 ”Anti-Semitism is still a problem,“ he said. ”There are jokes about Jews.
-It not an institutionalized thing but it is something that is definitely present in our society.
+It not an institutionalised thing but it is something that is definitely present in our society.

-“We have clearly not done enough in analyzing what we see happening in the stadiums.”
+“We have clearly not done enough in analysing what we see happening in the stadiums.”

 Home to more than three million Jews on the eve of World War Two and the Holocaust largely perpetrated on Polish soil, Poland now has a Jewish community numbering in the thousands.
 Both its postwar Communist rulers and Roman Catholic clergy who opposed them faced accusations of encouraging anti-Semitic sentiment.